xcp-ng/xcp-ng-org/docs/guests.md

 #### Install from the distro's online repositories

+Distros may provide guest tools for XCP-ng and Citrix Hypervisor in their own repositories.
+When they don't, or when the packages are outdated, we enjoin you to contact them to ask for new packages.
+Upstream sources are available at https://github.com/xenserver/xe-guest-utilities.

 Distros often have policies that forbid enabling new services by default, so most of the time the steps are:
 * enable the appropriate repository
 * install the package from it